Mortgage Refinance Calculator

 • The refinance payment is estimated from the current loan balance, new rate, and new term.

-• Current remaining loan cost is estimated from the current monthly principal and interest payment multiplied by the remaining term.
+• Estimated remaining payments are based on the current monthly principal and interest payment multiplied across the remaining term.

 • This is a planning comparison only and not a lender-specific refinance offer.